geudde/attic-chest/pages/03.season-2/01.meeting-13/02.spirit/docs.md

 Long as a Lapland night, the term I guess
 Unseen thy smiles, unseen the light of day.
 The summer months flew by, unmark'd by me
-Unhappy captive of the infant muse,
+Unhappy captive of the infant Muse,
 Who careless sporting in the sunny ray
 Forgot her Chest, forgot her poor recluse...